andrewhead/tutorons-server/README.md

-This is the repository for research and development on Tutorons.
-Tutorons are routines that generate context-relevant micro-explanations
+The Tutorons server listens for HTML webpages, scans them for explainable code, and generates rich HTML-formatted explanations of the code that can be viewed in the browser.
+The server can be extended to detect and explain code of many languages.
+The current server detects and explains code from three languages that often appear embedded in tutorial pages: `wget` command lines, CSS selectors, and regular expressions.

-# Dependencies
+# Installing Project Dependencies

+Tutorons is a unique project in that it leverages parsers from many languages to produce different parse structures that will be automatically explained.
+Therefore, the Python code has to interface with both C code and Java.
+This means you'll have to go further than `pip` installation to get set up, if you want to work with the full suite of example Tutorons (for wget, CSS selectors, and regular expressions).

-## System dependencies
+## OSX-specific instructions

-To develop on OSX:
+Download dependencies via HomeBrew

-0. brew install gettext
+    brew install gettext

-Then set your system path (for example, in ~/.bash\_profile)
+Then update your system path (for example, in `~/.bash\_profile`)

     export PATH=$PATH:/usr/local/opt/gettext/bin

-## Python dependencies
+## Installing Python dependencies

-To fetch the Python dependencies for this project, pip install using the requirements file in the 'files' directory for the Ansible 'webserver' role in the launch/ directory.
+    pip install -r launch/roles/webserver/files/tutorons-reqs.txt

+It is recommended that you install these into a virtualenv:

+    pip install virtualenv
+    virtualenv venv
+    source venv/bin/activate
+    pip install -r launch/roles/webserver/files/tutorons-reqs.txt

+Remember that if you use a virtual environment, you will have to run `source venv/bin/activate` every time that you want to run the server.

 ## Java dependencies

-Look at the javadeps variable in launch/host\_vars/tutorons.com.
-You should download all of these files from the S3 tutorons bucket into the deps/ folder.
+Fetch all `.jar` files listed in the `external_deps` variable in `launch/host_vars/tutorons.com`.
+The latest version of these dependencies used on the Tutorons server can be found in the S3 `tutorons` bucket.
+Download each of these files into the `deps` folder.

-## Compiling source dependencies
+## Compile source code for command line utilities

-This project includes some source code from other open source projects that needs to be compiled before running the server:

-0. cd deps/wget
-0. git submodule init && git submodule update
+Before the next steps, run `git submodule init && git submodule update` from the main project directory.
+The following compilation steps work for OSX.
+For Ubuntu-specific compilation rules, see the `launch/roles/webserver/templats/compile-*.j2` files.

+### wget

+    cd deps/wget
-0. ./bootstrap
+    ./bootstrap
-0. ./configure --with-ssl=openssl
+    ./configure --with-ssl=openssl
+    make

+### sed

+    cd deps/sed
+    ./bootstrap
+    ./configure
+    make

+### grep

+    ACLOCAL_path=/usr/local/share/aclocal/:$ACLOCAL_PATH cd deps/sed
+    ./bootstrap
+    ./configure
-0. make
+    WERROR_CFLAGS= make -e

+# Contributing

+## How to contribute new code

+1. Create a new branch for doing your work: `git checkout -b <branchname>`
+2. Do your local work (including unit tests) and commit
+3. Run the test suite to make sure everything still passes
+4. Push your branch
+4. Submit a pull request to merge into master ([see here](https://help.github.com/articles/using-pull-requests/)).
+Assign the pull request to someone else on the team who should verify the style and design choices of your code.
+6. Respond to any comments you get from reviewers
+7. Once your pull request is accepted, merge your pull request into master
+8. Check out the master branch and verify that all tests still pass